Concussions: The Warning Signs You Need to Know

 Loss of consciousness, mood or behavior changes or appearing dazed or clumsy after a hit on the field or other venue are also signs that can point to a concussion.

-If you’re the parent of an active child, here are some other blogs to help you learn more about concussions and what to do:
+Here are some other blogs to help you learn more about concussions and what to do:

 - Your Child and Concussions